gremour/gamekit/README.md

 **Sprite** can consist of several frames and contain properties for animation.
 **Anim** is another structure that tracks changing of sprite frames.
 Collection is initialized from the yaml configuration file (see below).
-This is pure logical package without dependency on any specific graphics library.
+This is pure logical package without dependency on any specific graphics library;
 - `ebitenkit` package contains [ebiten](https://github.com/hajimehoshi/ebiten)
-specific collection of sprites that stores images and can draw them on an ebiten image.
+specific collection of sprites that stores images and can draw them on an ebiten image;
+- `geo` package contains structures and function for `float64` geometry calculations.

 ## Configuration file example